NERC-CEH/dri_gridded_data/README.md

 # UV Setup
 > Note: The python version is pinned to `3.10` as `pyarrow` cannot currently be built with later versions ([Stackoverflow discussion](https://stackoverflow.com/a/77318636)).
 Additionally there are import issues with `zarr` `FSSpec`.

-To run the scripts in this repository using `uv`, first download and install following the instructions in the [Astral documentation](https://docs.astral.sh/uv/getting-started/installation/).
+To run the scripts in this repository using `uv`, first download and install using the instructions in the [Astral documentation](https://docs.astral.sh/uv/getting-started/installation/).
 Once installed, run the following commands to download all dependencies and create a virtual environment:
 ```
 uv sync
 uv venv